wvanderp/notes/projects/osrs-db/osrs-db.md

 # OSRS DB

-osrs-db is a data collection project for Old School Runescape.
+OSRS-DB is a data collection project for Old School Runescape.
 The goal is to create a low-maintenance, machine-readable database of all items, monsters, and other data in the game.

 It should consist of two types of data: